Left Luggage in Europe: the Ultimate Guide to the Best Luggage Storage Facilities and Services

 A hotel bellman with an empty luggage rack.

-The easiest method for storing your luggage is with the hotel itself.
+The easiest, and cheapest, method for storing your luggage is with the hotel itself.

-I’VE BEEN VERY FORTUNATE WITH THIS METHOD OF STORING MY LUGGAGE.
+I’VE BEEN VERY FORTUNATE WITH HOTEL LUGGAGE STORAGE.

-Bags are usually placed in a small closet or even a dedicated luggage storage room close to the check-in area.
+Bags are usually placed in a small closet or a dedicated luggage storage room.

 If you're not staying at a hotel, then you’ll need to find an alternative for storing your luggage.

-One of the best luggage storage options can be found at the train station.
+The oldest and most common type of luggage storage can be found at Europe’s train stations.

 A wall of luggage lockers at Berlin Hauptbahnhof.

-The luggage lockers are usually in tucked-away spots, such as near bathrooms or downstairs from the main concourse.
+Luggage lockers are usually located in tucked-away spots, such as near bathrooms or downstairs from the main concourse.

-THE PROCESS IS SIMPLE: CHOOSE A LOCKER SIZE ON THE AUTOMATED SYSTEM AND PAY FOR HOW LONG YOUR BAGS WILL BE STORED.
+SELECT THE APPROPRIATE LOCKER SIZE ON THE AUTOMATED SYSTEM AND PAY FOR THE DURATION THAT YOUR BAGS WILL BE STORED.

-Next, store your luggage, secure the locker, and set a passcode.
+Next, store your luggage in the locker, securely close the locker, and set a passcode.

 REMEMBER, DON’T LOSE THE PASSCODE!
 IT’S YOUR KEY TO RETRIEVE YOUR BAGS.